Elihu Ben-Onn

-Israeli Police Spokesman and a senior National Radio Broadcaster, international talk-show host and Journalist in Kol Yisrael.
+Israel Police spokesman and a senior National Radio broadcaster, international talk-show host and journalist in Kol Yisrael.

-Ben-Onn was born in Jerusalem and served in the IDF as an officer and the assistant to the Commander of the Armoured Corps, reaching the rank of Lieutenant-Colonel.
-During the Yom Kippur War, Ben-Onn was a Tank Gunner in the Suez Canal region.
+Ben-Onn was born in Jerusalem and served in the Israel Defense Forces as an officer and the assistant to the Commander of the Armoured Corps, reaching the rank of lieutenant-colonel.
+During the Yom Kippur War, Ben-Onn was a tank gunner in the Suez Canal region.

-Ben-Onn has a degree from the Hebrew University in International Relations and History.
-He is also a graduate of the Israel Broadcasting Authority’s school of Journalism.
+Ben-Onn has a degree from the Hebrew University in international relations and history.
+He is also a graduate of the Israel Broadcasting Authority's school of journalism.

 Ben-Onn has covered wars, elections and many facets of the Arab-Israeli conflict and Peace Process.
-He has served as the editor-in-chief of Kol Yisrael’s “Yoman Haboker” (Morning news magazine), Israel's highest-rated radio news magazine.
+He has served as the editor-in-chief of Kol Yisrael’s Yoman Haboker (Morning news magazine), Israel's highest-rated radio news magazine.
 He also hosts call-in programs and talk shows.

-He is well known in Israel for his coverage of the Israeli Premier Soccer League and specifically for being the play by play announcer of the games of Beitar Jerusalem.
+He is well known in Israel for his coverage of the Israeli Premier Soccer League and specifically for being the play-by-play announcer of the games of Beitar Jerusalem.

 In 1999, Ben-Onn started a weekly international call-in program called HaKesher HaYisraeli (The Israeli Connection), geared toward Israelis, Jews and Hebrew speakers abroad.
-The show has earned an honorable mention by the American Jewish Joint Distribution Committee (JDC) and won the B'nai B'rith World Centre Award for Journalism in 2006.
+The show has earned an honorable mention by the American Jewish Joint Distribution Committee and won the B'nai B'rith World Centre Award for Journalism in 2006.

-In 1997, Ben-Onn served as the spokesman of the Israel National Police, holding the rank of Brigadier General.
-From 1989 to 1991 Ben-Onn was the Spokesman for the Israeli Ministry of Energy and Infrastructure.
+In 1997, Ben-Onn served as the spokesman of the Israel National Police, holding the rank of brigadier general.
+From 1989 to 1991 Ben-Onn was the spokesman for the Israeli Ministry of Energy and Infrastructure.

 Since 1984, Ben-Onn lectures in Jewish communities across the world about subjects related to his work as a journalist and his military background.